nixywex/comparison-of-sorting-algorithms/README.md

 # Comparison of bubble sort, selection sort and insertion sort
-The topic, now that we have to deal with a large amount of data, is very relevant, but the algorithms that will be considered are not effective.
+The topic, now that we have to deal with a large amount of data, is very relevant, but the algorithms considered are not effective.

-**Purpose**: to analyze the implementation of the above algorithms, to compare their performance, to choose the most effective among the considered.
+**Purpose**: to analyze the implementation of the above algorithms, to compare their performance, and to choose the most effective among those considered.

-**Task**: to write code in the C programming language for three types of algorithms, to carry out tests on operability, to carry out tests on a large amount of data, to compare speed of work.
+**Task**: write code in C for three types of algorithms, carry out tests on operability, carry out tests on a large amount of data, and compare the speed of work.
 ## Realisation
-The implementation of the algorithms is written in the C programming language.
-For comparison, an array of personal structs was taken, with fields: id, name, sum and date, with a length of 20000 elements.
+The implementation of the algorithms is written in C. An array of personal structs with the fields id, name, sum, and date and a length of 20000 elements was used for comparison.

-Unit testing was done using the Google test framework.
+Unit testing was done using the Google testing framework.

 ### Bubble sort
 ```c